SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableHeader.md

 ### void RenameColumn(GQIColumn column, string newName)

-Change the name of the provided column.
+Changes the name of the provided column.

 #### Parameters

-- [GQIColumn](xref:GQI_GQIColumn) `column`: the column for which the name should be updated.
+- [GQIColumn](xref:GQI_GQIColumn) `column`: The column for which the name should be updated.
-- string `newName`: the new name.
+- string `newName`: The new name.

 ### void RenameColumn(string column, string newName)

-Change the name of a column.
+Changes the name of a column.

 #### Parameters

-- string `column`: the column name of the column for which the name should be updated.
+- string `column`: The column name of the column for which the name should be updated.
-- string `newName`: the new name.
+- string `newName`: The new name.